 Here are some questions to ask when interviewing a group home:

 In any home, front yards with lighting, good locks, and a fire evacuation plan are good safety features.
 When your adult child moves into a group home, there are other safety concerns that you will want to keep an eye on too.
 They will have housemates and managers they don’t know yet.
 While the state requires a criminal background check on all employees at the home, you want your child to know how to stay safe.
 Be open with your child about signs of abuse or neglect, – if anything feels wrong or another person in the home crosses their comfort zone – and tell them to let you know.
 We recommend making unscheduled visits at different times to be sure that you are comfortable with the quality of care there.
-If you suspect abuse or other problems, you can report it on the DADS Consumer Rights web page or call 1-800-458-9858.
+If you suspect abuse or other problems, you can report it to DFPS Adult Protective Services or call 800-458-9858.

 If your child is on the HCS Waiver, they still have many living options other than a group home.
-Under the Companion Care program (formerly called adult foster care), your child can live with you – and you could get paid as their caregiver or hire caregivers to come into your home.
-Your home would have to meet certain criteria and would be checked by DADS.
+Under the Host Home/Companion Care program (formerly called adult foster care), your child can live with you – and you could get paid as their caregiver or hire caregivers to come into your home.
+Your home would have to meet certain criteria and would be checked by HHSC.
+To learn more, ask your service coordinator and connect with other parents to learn about their experiences.

 Some parents also use HCS or other waiver funds to set up independent living situations for their children – either alone or with roommates – in a private home or apartment.